 This team approach allows a full array of treatment options so that you will be treated with a full choice of options.

-Pain is bad enough.
-Anxiety and pain from an intervention can be eliminated.
 We offer conscious sedation and anesthesia as needed for all of our injection therapies.
 We understand the anxiety and pain around receiving an injection.
 The morning of the procedure you should arrive 30 minutes early to allow time for your IV for sedation.
 You should not eat or drink 6 hours prior to the planned procedure time.

 Many patients have tried everything without meaningful pain control.
-If you have exhausted non narcotic treatment options and your condition warrants further therapy for control of pain we may recommend narcotic pain control.
+If you have exhausted non narcotic treatment options and your condition warrants further therapy for control of pain we may offer narcotic pain control.
 We recognize the concern this may raise and will carefully guide you through such prescribed therapies.
 We follow CDC guidelines while maintaining an individualized approach.
 For more information from the CDC please visit https://www.cdc.gov/opioids/patients/index.html.